-The truth is that after 85 years of operation, Camp Ho Mita Koda, a summer camp for T1D children that focuses on teaching them medical life skills and giving them one week a year where they feel like completely regular kids, almost closed for good this spring.
+The truth is that after 85 years of operation, Camp Ho Mita Koda, a summer camp for children with type 1 diabetes (T1D) that focuses on teaching them medical life skills and giving them one week a year where they feel like completely regular kids, almost closed for good this spring.

 In April, the Diabetes Partnership of Cleveland, a nonprofit that provides community services and funds the camp, voted to end operations at the camp due to the costs.
 Essentially the camp was going out of business.

 The shock and outcry both in the community and on social media was immediate.
 A group of camp supporters banded together, launching an effort to save the camp.
 Among the initial advocates were Julia Blanchette, a student at the Frances Payne Bolton School of Nursing who had attended a similar camp in Massachusetts as a child, and Ted Rusinoff, national sales manager at Secured Advantage, an insurance management company.